 1. Smarter message management

-Use labels to group your message history by topic, such as returns, shipping queries and product queries.
-Color code to prioritize them.
+Try using labels to group your message history by topic, such as returns, shipping queries and product queries.
+It might also be advisable to use a color code to prioritize them.

 2. Customer-first communication

-People want to learn about you and your brand values.
-They expect interaction with real people.
-The language your company uses should be consistent with promoting a personalized experience.
-Take every opportunity to show your personality and demonstrate the human side to your business.
-Customers gravitate towards authentic voices.
+Some customers would like to learn more about you and your brand values.
+When it comes to customer support, they expect interaction with real people who show empathy and understanding.
+The language your company uses should be consistent with the brand image you’d like to portray and you should personalize interactions whenever possible.
+Take every opportunity to demonstrate the human side to your business – customers gravitate towards authentic voices.

 3. Get better feedback